ABOUT THE BLOG

 • Biblical inerrancy, in context

 Phyllis is a free-lance and sometimes contracted writer.
 Her articles, features, devotionals, public relations pieces, commentaries, editorials, and regular newspaper (humor) columns have appeared in local, national, and international markets over the past thirty years.
-She is the author of Sentence CPR, Breathing Life Into Sentences That Might As Well Be Pushing Up Daisies, 2010, Cottonwood Press/Prufrock Press.
+She is the author of Sentence CPR, Breathing Life Into Sentences That Might As Well Be Pushing Up Daisies, 2010, Cottonwood Press/Prufrock Press and How to Learn Like a Pro! , an open source textbook for college level effective learning/study skills courses.
 She sells individual humor-based language arts lesson plans, geared for grades 7-adult, on TeachersPayTeachers.com, and she has written many devotionals over the years for Standard Publishing’s devotionals publication, Cook Communications’ The Quiet Hour, and for Warner Press.
 Her inspirational articles and features have appeared in numerous Christian markets including Our Family, Virtue, Live, Herald of Holiness, Sunday Digest, and others.

 Phyllis has taught for over thirty years.
 She began her career in the field of special education.
 She has taught high school language arts, writing, study skills, and literature including Advanced Placement Literature, and A.P.
 Composition.
 She is currently a community college instructor in the Pacific Northwest where she teaches writing, effective learning, and college and career preparatory classes.